buerki/SubString/README.md

 For further tests, you may wish to run SubString on the test data (see next section)

+To uninstall, use the terminal to move into the SubString directory (type `cd ` followed by a space, then drop the Substring-X.X.X directory on to the terminal window), then type `OSX_installer.command -u` (for Linux or OS X).
+Alternatively, manually delete the relevant files from the directory `/Users/YOURNAME/bin` where YOURNAME is the user name.

 D. Operation
 ------------

+Open the Terminal application if not already open:

+*  OS X: in Applications/Utilities

+*  Ubuntu Linux: via menu Applications>Accessories>Terminal

+*  Cygwin: via the link on the desktop to Cygwin Terminal

 **LISTCONV.SH**